How Donald Trump is upending American culture

 Ric Grenell, who has fulfilled many roles in both Trump terms and is currently the center’s interim director, is on site more now than he was initially, the staffer says.
 But he has yet to have an all-staff meeting or formally introduce himself to the staff.

-And the members of Mr. Grenell's team who are there appear to have no experience in the arts, nonprofits, or philanthropy, the source adds.
+Key members of Mr. Grenell's team appear to have no experience in the arts, nonprofits, or philanthropy, the source adds.
 One item on the new team’s agenda: figuring out how to have Mr. Trump on site without getting booed.
 Mr. Vance and his wife were booed last month at a National Symphony Orchestra concert.

 The new front office has "floated MAGA-only nights, also patron advisories,” the anonymous staffer writes in a text.